doraeneko/simple_net/README.md

 Implements convolutional networks using pure Python primitives, offering a lightweight solution for the predict phase.
-It supports importing pre-trained Keras convolutional models into its native format, enabling the execution of the predict step for recognition tasks.
+It supports importing certain pre-trained Keras convolutional models into its native format, enabling the execution of the predict step for recognition tasks.
 This functionality is particularly useful on systems where only a basic Python installation is available.

 ## Why?
-`simple_nets` was created to be used in a ([plugin](https://ankiweb.net/shared/info/67466478]) for the popular Anki flashcard program.
+`simple_net` was created to be used in a ([plugin](https://ankiweb.net/shared/info/67466478]) for the popular Anki flashcard program.
+The idea was to add a Kanji recognition feature to the plugin.
 Anki plugins are written in Python and only provides a basic Python installation.
 Using or adding libraries like `numpy` or `keras` cannot easily be done.
+So the idea was to train a model in Keras for Kanji recognition and then transfer it into `simple_net` format, `pickle` it and then use it in the plugin.
-It also helped the author to familiarize himself better with the internals of the different Keras layers working, and he finally seemd to graps all concepts of convolutional layers , now that he had to code them on his own :-)
+It also helped the author to familiarize himself better with the internals of the different Keras layers working, and he finally seemd to graps all concepts of convolutional layers, now that he had to code them on his own :-)
-Unfortunately, the actual integration into MangAnki has yet to be done.
+Unfortunately, the actual integration into MangAnki has still to be done...

 ## How?
 `simple_net` implements: